How Can Parents and Carers Help?

 - Make sure your child attends school every day, unless they are unwell.

 - Make sure your child is dressed appropriately for school; this includes a warm coat in the winter and suitable footwear.
-Sandals and high heels are a health hazard, as is any type of jewellery.
+Backless shoes and high heels are a health hazard, as are many types of jewellery.